evnp/validate-parse-type/README.md

 });
 ```

-If any validator express _is true_ or _returns true_, validation fails and an error
+If any validator expression _is true_ or _returns true_, validation fails and an error
 is raised containing the text of the corresponding validator mapping key, along
 with a serialized form of the validated data which is useful for debugging.